stealjs/steal/docs/config-babelOptions.md

 ```
 import renderer from "my-jsx-template.jsx";
 ```

-have a look at the [steal-react-jsx](https://www.npmjs.com/package/steal-react-jsx) plugin
+…have a look at the [steal-react-jsx](https://www.npmjs.com/package/steal-react-jsx) plugin.

 ## Generators

-In order to use Generators, you must include the [babel polyfill](http://babeljs.io/docs/usage/polyfill/)
+In order to use [Generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator), you must include the [Babel polyfill](http://babeljs.io/docs/usage/polyfill/)

-First install the package and save it to your __package.json__, run:
+First install the package and save it to your __package.json__ with:

 > npm install --save-dev babel-polyfill

-Then, configure StealJS to load the correct package, add the following to your __package.json__:
+Then, to configure StealJS to load the correct package, add the following to your __package.json__:

 ```